The Transmission Control Protocol/Internet Protocol suite was created

 Layer 4: The TCP/IP Process/Application Layer

-The following protocol and application are used in Application / process layer
+The following protocol and application are used in Application /

 * FTP